MultithreadCorner/Hydra/README.md

 Hydra is an header only library designed for data analysis.
 The library makes use of Thrust and can deploy OpenMP threads, CUDA and Xeon Phi cores.
 It is focused on performance and precision.

-The libray core algorithms follow as close as is possible the implementations widely available in framworks like ROOT, and libraries like GSL
+The library core algorithms follow as close as is possible the implementations widely available in frameworks like ROOT, and libraries like GSL.

 Main features
 -------------